 Transfer to a Local Four-Year University

 This is the place to find transfer information for area four-year colleges/ universities and their web links.
 This is just a sampling of what is offered in the area.
-Come by the Academic Resource Center (ARC) to pick up catalogs, brochures, etc. if you want more information about a college or university not listed here.
+Come by the Student Success Center (SSC) located on the 1st floor of McDonald hall on the Neosho campus to pick up catalogs, brochures, etc. if you want more information about a college or university not listed here.

 Note: When you are getting ready to transfer, please understand that all colleges and universities are not alike.
 They all have deadlines, so be sure to call them at least eight months to one year in advance and find out their specific enrollment deadline.

 University of Missouri (Columbia, MO)

 230 Jesse Hall